-Further, if patients drop out of our ongoing or future trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, or if our trials are otherwise disrupted due to the ongoing Ukraine-Russia conflict, the conflict in the Middle East,, outbreaks of contagious diseases (such as the COVID-19 pandemic) or other adverse macroeconomic or geopolitical events, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
+Further, if patients drop out of our ongoing or future clinical trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, or if our clinical trials are otherwise disrupted due to global geopolitical tension, armed conflicts, potential future health pandemics or other adverse macroeconomic and geopolitical events, the integrity of data from our clinical trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
 In addition, the COVID-19 pandemic previously impacted clinical trials broadly, including our completed efzofitimod Phase 1b/2a trial in patients with pulmonary sarcoidosis, where many sites stopped enrollment and patients chose not to enroll or continue participating in the trial due to the impact of COVID-19.
 While we completed the clinical trial, the availability of results from the Phase 1b/2a clinical trial was delayed until September 2021.
-We may experience delays in site initiation and patient enrollment, failures to comply with study protocols, delays in the manufacture of study drug for clinical testing and other difficulties in starting or completing our EFZO-FIT study, our EFZO-CONNECT study or future trials due to the ongoing Ukraine-Russia conflict, the conflict in the Middle East, outbreaks of contagious diseases (such as the COVID-19 pandemic) or other adverse macroeconomic or geopolitical events.